Skip to content

 fi

-export TMOUT=`expr $idle \* 60`
+export TMOUT=expr $idle \* 60

 fi

-So to change the default timeout for ssh session you can:
+To change the default timeout for ssh session you can:

 1) Set idle variable in /etc/cpshell/cpshell.state to be later multiplied